 Process and Schedule

-The updated Plan is scheduled to be complete by summer 2017.
+The updated Plan is scheduled to be complete by winter 2018.
 Click on the below timeline to view the current status for updating the Plan, and other key steps in the process.
 For additional detail on the steps to develop the Plan update, please see the Plan Chronology.

 What will the Plan include?